 It’s the first Friday of January, therefore the first Friday of the New Year.
 And a new year is an opportunity for a new start.
 So, I’ve decided to take advantage of this fact and start a new tradition for myself, since my partner-in-crime has moved away, thus ending the Friday Night Cocktails tradition.

 The new tradition?
 Dinner out.
 Either alone or with friends.
 (Alone this time.
-But maybe someone will join me in February.)
+But maybe some will join me in February.)

 I hate dining alone—I always have—but I realise that I am alone now and I have to get used to that fact.
 Yes, I could just stay home and hide away from the world, but sometimes I feel that I need to face the world with bravery—despite my solitude.
 It was a bit awkward at first, as dining alone often is, but I was prepared with a positive attitude and a fully charged Kindle—complete with a trashy novel that I found for free on Amazon.